 One thing to watch for: Airlines may try to upsell you to a refundable main cabin economy fare for even more.
 That's not necessary unless you really want to get your money back – not just a voucher when you rebook.

 Step 2.
 Set a Price Alert (Or Sign Up for Flight Deals)

 With the ability to cancel and get a voucher now on the table, it means you might want to continue monitoring flight prices even after you've booked.
 Luckily, there are some tools that make that easy.

 Google Flights is our go-to search engine to find the best deals on flights because it's packed with powerful features to help you find a bargain.
 And one of them is tailor-made for this moment: Google Flights Price Alerts.

 Whether you're just starting your search or you've already bought your flight, enter your route and travel dates and bring up the current prices.
 You can filter down by departure times, airlines, connections, and more to zero in on one particular flight.

 Then, just select the option to track prices, and voilà – you'll get notified whenever there's a significant price change on the flights you're watching.
-For example, I've continued tracking an upcoming flight to Chicago-O'Hare (ORD) just in case the cost comes down.
+For example, I've continued tracking an upcoming flight to Santiago, Chile (SCL) just in case the cost comes down.